-New Orient Garden is a multi-sensory installation that investigates the psychological struggles faced while searching for cultural authenticity in megacities and their diaspora communities, an issue that is particularly close to heart for Adrian Wong, a Chinese American raised in Chicago.
+New Orient Garden is a multi-sensory installation that investigates the psychological struggles faced by diaspora communitie while searching for cultural authenticity in megacities—an issue that is particularly close to heart for Adrian Wong, a Chinese American raised in Chicago.

 This installation takes a cement tiger once situated at the centre of Tiger Balm Garden in Hong Kong as its starting point.
 The ferocious beast has left a strong impression on Wong since his childhood visit in 1985.
 Perched high on a rock above its ever-changing surroundings, the tiger was one of the few constants in the history of the garden.
 A historic complex built by the inventor of the famous Tiger Balm Ointment, the garden evolved from private residence, to Hong Kong’s first amusement park, to psychedelic statuary, to what remains today: little more than a sprinkling of brightly colored fragments stubbornly clinging to the cliffside.